ladder/ladder/README.md

  #  }
 ```

-Additionally, you can push RDF statements into a Resource instance like you would with ActiveTriples or RDF::Graph, noting that the subject is ignored:
+Additionally, you can push RDF statements into a Resource instance like you would with ActiveTriples or RDF::Graph, noting that the subject is ignored since it is implicit:

 ```ruby
 steve << RDF::Statement(nil, RDF::DC.description, 'Tall, dark, and handsome')